According to the CDC, gestational diabetes is a type of diabetes that can develop during pregnancy in women who don’t already have diabetes.

 There are no guarantees when it comes to preventing gestational diabetes—but the more healthy habits you can adopt before pregnancy, the better.
 If you’ve had gestational diabetes with a previous pregnancy, transitioning to eating a nutrient-dense, real food diet, devoid of simple sugars and refined carbohydrates is critical in maintaining normal blood sugar numbers and may reduce your risk of being diagnosed with gestational diabetes in future pregnancies or developing type 2 diabetes in the future.

-The most important thing you can do to prevent gestational diabetes is to eat a nutrient-dense, real food diet as this is the number one tactic for maintaining normal blood sugar numbers.
+The most important thing you can do to prevent gestational diabetes is to eat a nutrient-dense, real food diet that is devoid of all refined grains and refined sugars, as this is the number one tactic for maintaining normal blood sugar and insulin levels during pregnancy.

 If you’re above your ideal/healthy weight pre-pregnancy, it’s important to get into a healthy weight range before getting pregnant.
 The best way to optimize a healthy weight—you guessed it!—is to eat a nutrient-dense, real food diet!